RiqHub/SOHO/README.md

 - Inter-VLAN communication

 ## 🖥️ Scenario Overview
-You're tasked with setting up a network for a small company with 3 departments:
+We are tasked with setting up a network for a small company with 3 departments:
 - HR (VLAN 10)
 - IT (VLAN 20)
 - Sales (VLAN 30)